Operational Notice · Effective May 31, 2026

 The Geometric Proof:

-Euclid demonstrated that complex truths can be rigorously derived from simple, self-evident axioms.
+Euclid showed that complex truths can be rigorously derived from simple, self-evident axioms.
 The Elements remained the standard mathematics textbook for over two thousand years — longer than any other book except religious scriptures.

 Why this matters for the Sovereign Audit: